How to create a translation module

 Getting a CSV file

 We assume that you already have X-Cart 5 installation.
 You can get the complete list of labels for translation by clicking CSV icon in the Store setup > Translations section in your admin area.

 Working with CSV

 Open this CSV file in your favourite spreadsheet editor (MS Excel, OpenOffice Calc, etc).
 You will see three columns there.

 - The first column contains the code of the English language.
 Remove this column entirely;

 - The second column contains the key of the label.
 Our translation engine will use this key to identify what label should be pulled from the translation module.
 Do not change this column;

 - The third column contains the translation of the label.
-What you need to do is to translate the phrase in the third column and put the translated value back into this column.
+You should translate the phrase in the third column and then put the translated value back into third column.

 - You open the CSV file you have downloaded from your X-Cart store in the spreadsheet editor;

 - Delete the first column.
 As a result you have 2 columns (the 1st one that used to be the 2nd one and the 2nd one that used to be the 3rd one);

 - Keep translating labels until the end of file and then save it with CSV extension.

 Wrapping up the translation module

 Once you are done with the CSV file, you should go to the https://market.x-cart.com/create-translation-module-by-using-csv-file/ page and this script will allow you to wrap up this CSV file into the module.

 - Developer ID should be filled in as your developer ID (without spaces).
 See more about developer ID here: Step 1 - creating simplest module;

 - Module service name should contain the ID of your module in X-Cart.
 See more here: Step 1 - creating simplest module;

 - Module name should contain the name of your module how it is going to be displayed to merchants;

 - Module description defines the description of the module that will be displayed to merchants;